outfox/fennecs/fennecs.tech/docs/Queries/index.md

 ## Processing Data in Queries

-Each Query with one or more [Stream Type](Stream%20Types.md) offer a set of ==Runners== to execute code in batches or parallelized on all Entities in the Query.
+Each Query with one or more [Stream Type](StreamTypes.md) offer a set of ==Runners== to execute code in batches or parallelized on all Entities in the Query.

 #### Here's a mnemonic cheat sheet, follow the links in the paragraph headlines for details.

 ### [`For`](Query.For.md) / [`For<U>`](Query.For.md)
 > One work item at a time.
-Call a [`RefAction`](RefAction.md) delegate for each Entity in the query, providing the Components that match the Stream Types as `ref` to the code.
+Call a [`RefAction`](Delegates.md#refaction-and-refactionu) delegate for each Entity in the query, providing the Components that match the ==Stream Types== as `ref` to the code.
 :neofox_waffle::neofox_waffle::neofox_waffle::neofox_waffle::neofox_waffle::neofox_waffle::neofox_waffle::neofox_nom_waffle:

 ### [`Job`](Query.Job.md) / [`Job<U>`](Query.Job.md)
 > Many items, multi-threaded.
-Takes a [`RefAction`](RefAction.md) delegate and instantly schedules and executes the workload split into chunks, calling many times in parallel across CPU cores.
+Takes a [`RefAction`](Delegates.md#refaction-and-refactionu) delegate and instantly schedules and executes the workload split into chunks, calling many times in parallel across CPU cores.
 :neofox_waffle::neofox_nom_waffle::neofox_waffle::neofox_nom_waffle::neofox_waffle::neofox_nom_waffle::neofox_waffle::neofox_nom_waffle:

 ###  [`Raw`](Query.Raw.md) / [`Raw<U>`](Query.Raw.md)
 > Work items as contiguous memory.
-Using a distinct signature, [`MemoryAction`](MemoryAction.md), delivers the entire workload of the Query in a single call (per Archetype) diriectly into your ~~fox~~ delegate.
+Using a distinct signature, [`MemoryAction`](Delegates.md#memoryaction-and-memoryactionu), delivers the entire workload of the Query in a single call (per Archetype) diriectly into your ~~fox~~ delegate.
 :neofox_waffle_long_blurry::neofox_scream_stare: